 It is also a time to come together and celebrate connections with family and friends, and enjoy many food creations from the Indian subcontinent.

 Take a look at our Easy Indian Feast menu, and create a wonderfully delicious & yet simple spread of dishes.
-Perhaps you could make extra and drop it off at a friend's place to then enjoy on your Zoom together?

 Whatever your plans are for Diwali, we hope you enjoy celebrating and wish you all the best luck for the coming year.